-Divorce, divorce, divorce!
-Divorce is such an ugly word to many says, Local Records Office.
+Divorce is such an ugly word to many.
 A great unfortunate but frequent aftereffect of divorce could be the necessity to sell the home.
 Some of the most common advantages of having to sell the home are that the home was recently acquired and also the mortgage payment is much higher.
-Because a second home should be established for the other party, it is no longer financially possible to dedicate a great deal of the couples combined income to the housing expense of the home they purchased together.
+Because a second home should be established for the other party, it is no longer financially possible to dedicate a great deal of the couple’s combined income to the housing expense of the home they purchased together.

 Will Both Parties Get 50% Profit of the House When a Divorce is a Problem?

-Substantial equity in your home resulting in neither the husband or the wife the ability to afford to buyout their spouse’s share of the home.
+Substantial equity in your home results in neither the husband nor the wife having the ability to afford to buy out their spouse’s share of the home.
 One party, usually the wife has been jobless being a housewife, caring for the kids for so long that she won’t have the financial resources or this credit to refinance the mortgage loan to her name.
-The couple engaged in behavior that generated excessive legal fees and requires the sale of the large asset (such as their house) to any resulting debts that occur as a result of their actions.
+The couple engaged in behavior that generated excessive legal fees and requires the sale of a large asset (such as their house) to any resulting debts that occur as a result of their actions.

 Children are Involved in Ugly Divorces

 Often one or both functions are hesitating and resist the thinking behind selling the family home.
 You can find compelling arguments against this including children needing consistency and selling the home they have lived in improves the pain and disruption they were feeling from the divorce of their parents.
-The couple has strong mental attachment to the home starting the process to sell even harder.
-Many people feeling that having a home is the “American dream” which dream is lost due to the divorce?
+The couple has a strong mental attachment to the home starting the process to sell even harder.
+Do many people feel that having a home is the “American dream” Which dream is lost due to divorce?